How to Add Omega-3 acids to Your Animal's Diet

 Add 1 tsp. of freshly ground flax seed per 1 cup of dog's kibble, or ¼ -1/2 tsp. to your cat’s daily food requirement.

-Freshly ground flax seeds can be stored in an airtight glass or plastic container in a refrigerator freezer compartment, without the loss of beneficial nutrients.
+Freshly ground flax seeds and organic flax oil can be stored in an airtight glass or plastic container in a refrigerator freezer compartment, without the loss of beneficial nutrients.

 1. Nutrients.
 2016 Mar; 8(3): 136.
 Published online 2016 Mar 4. doi: 10.3390/nu8030136 PMCID: PMC4808865, PMID: 26959052, Effect of Flaxseed Intervention on Inflammatory Marker C-Reactive Protein: A Systematic Review and Meta-Analysis of Randomized Controlled Trials